5 Ways to Upgrade Your IKEA Kura Bed

 Create a vibrant, stimulating environment for your child by painting the KURA in a bold colour and going a little crazy with accessories.
 This bed was featured on the design blog Fru Silver along with another fabulously colourful version.

-- The Rosebud Fabric by Orla Kiely is a perfect choice for a colorful, slightly retro bedroom.
+- The Rosebud Fabric by Orla Kiely is a perfect choice for a colourful, slightly retro bedroom.

 - I love everything that Julia Staite makes, especially this Lion fella.